2021 Gold Britannia 1oz Coin

 Out of stock

-The Britannia gold coin remains the most popular 1oz gold coin for collectors and investors alike.
-This is a brand new coin, struck in 999.9 fineness 24 carat gold and is minted by The Royal Mint.
+This is a brand new 2021 Britannia gold coin.
+Struck in 999.9 fineness 24 carat gold, this Royal Mint coin is the first in a new era of ultra-high secure coins.
 The coins will come in a Royal Mint tube if bought in quantities of ten.
 Smaller orders will come loose, but the Britannia coin capsules can be ordered to protect them.
-Please note, orders may receive 2020 or 2021 coins

-Around the design of Britannia is the legend ‘BRITANNIA 2020 999.9 FINE GOLD’
+The outer ring, around the design of Britannia, is the legend ‘BRITANNIA 2021 999.9 FINE GOLD’

-In basic terms, to compete with the Krugerrand.
+The Britannia was originally launched to compete with the Krugerrand.
 The South African coin was the first bullion coin to hold exactly 1oz of gold and after its launch in 1967, it managed to dominate the ever-growing gold investment market.
-With their roots firmly in tradition, the Royal Mint were perhaps slow to recognise and capitalise on the growing demand for bullion coins.
-Exactly 20 years after the Krugerrand launch, the Mint eventually launched the 1oz Britannia coin (in 1987) as a direct competitor to the more-established coin.
+The Royal Mint eventually produced its flagship 1oz gold coin 20 years after the Krugerrand, in 1987.

 We often get asked “Gold Britannias or Gold Sovereigns – which is the best investment?”, so learn more in our YouTube video.